atom-haskell/atom-haskell-docs/content/core-packages/language-haskell.md

 Not all syntax themes support these scopes (almost none support `keyword.operator.infix` particularly)

-If you want to higlight operators and infix function applications you can add the following to your stylesheet (Edit → Stylesheet...):
+If you want to highlight operators and infix function applications you can add the following to your stylesheet (Edit → Stylesheet...):

 ```less
 .syntax--keyword.syntax--operator.syntax--haskell {